electricimp/ElectricImp-Sublime/README.md

   |--> <Project Name>.sublime-project     - Sublime project file
 ```

-**IMPORTANT: settings/auth.info should not be put under a source control as it contains sensitive information!**
+**IMPORTANT** *settings/auth.info* **should not be put under a source control as it contains sensitive information!**

-<Project Name>.electric-imp-settings file contains:
+The *<Project Name>.electric-imp-settings* file contains:

-- Imp Model ID for the project
+- The model ID for the project
-- Device and Agent code file names
+- Device and agent code file names
-- Selected device id
+- Selected device ID

 ```
 {